Yassin-hagenimana/alumath_group12/README.md

-# ALU math matrices multiplication
+# ALU math, matrices multiplication

 A lightweight Python library to multiply two matrices of any compatible size.